 2. Employment Term.
 The Company hereby employs the Executive, and the Executive hereby accepts employment, under the terms and conditions hereof, for the period (the "Term") beginning on the Effective Date hereof and terminating upon the earlier of (i) January 3, 2013 (the "Initial Term") and (ii) the Date of Termination as defined in Section 1(k).
 The Company may, in its sole discretion, extend the term of this Agreement for additional one-year periods.
-If the Company fails to provide Executive with at least o ne hundred eighty (180) days notice prior to the end of the Initial Term or any extension thereof of the Company's intent to not renew this Agreement (the "Non-renewal Notice"), the Initial Term or any previous extension thereof shall be extended one day for each day the Company does not provide the Non-renewal Notice.
-If the Company fails to provide any Non-renewal Notice and does not extend the term of this Agreement, the Non-renewal Notice shall be deemed to have been given to Executive on the last day of the term of this Agreement.
+If the Company fails to provide Executive with at least one hundred eighty (180) days notice prior to the end of the Initial Term or any extension thereof of the Company's intent to not renew this Agreement (the "Non-renewal Notice"), the Initial Term or any previous extension thereof shall be extended one day for each day the Company does not provide the Non-renewal Notice.
+If the Company fails to provide any Non-renewal Notice shall be deemed to have been given to Executive on the last day of the term of this Agreement.

 3. Position and Duties.
 Executive shall serve as Executive Vice President, Programming and Legal Affairs reporting to the Chief Executive Officer, with such responsibilities, duties and authority as are customary for such role, including, but not limited to, the immediate supervisor of the General Counsel of the Company and the overall management responsibility for government relations of the Company and the programming arrangements for the Company's products and services.
-Executive shall devote all necessary business time and attention, and employ E xecutive's reasonable best efforts, toward the fulfillment and execution of all assigned duties, and the satisfaction of defined annual and/or longer-term performance criteria.
+Executive shall devote all necessary business time and attention, and employ Executive's reasonable best efforts, toward the fulfillment and execution of all assigned duties, and the satisfaction of defined annual and/or longer-term performance criteria.